jamesdiacono/Replete/README.md

 Replete is an evaluator for JavaScript modules.
 It enables a highly interactive style of programming called __REPL-driven development__.
 Replete can evaluate modules in the browser, Node.js and Deno.

-When integrated with a text editor, Replete becomes part of your development environment.
-You send source code directly from your editor to Replete, where it is evaluated.
+When integrated with your text editor, Replete becomes part of your development environment.
+Source code is sent directly from your editor to Replete, where it is evaluated.
 Anything from a mere expression to a whole file may be evaluated at a time.
-The evaluated value (or an exception) is reported back for perusal.
+The resulting value (or an exception) is reported back for perusal.

 ![](https://james.diacono.com.au/talks/feedback_and_the_repl/replete.gif)